 Step 3) - Machine wash on cold/delicate.
 Use your favorite scent free non-bleach detergent.
 We don’t recommend fabric softeners or scent reducing washes that use silver because they will coat the fabric, reducing breathability/ performance.
-We've used Atsko sport-wash for years as it is gentle on materials yet is efficient at removing stains/odors.
+We've used Atsko sport-wash for years as it is gentle on materials yet efficient at removing stains/odor.

 Step 4) Dry on Low/Delicate.
 Check periodically and pull the merino when the majority of moisture is gone, let hang dry over a chair/rod the rest of the way.
-This will prolong the lifespan of merino pieces.

 There is often confusion about washing rain gear.
 All of our DWR treated pieces can be washed and dried using the above directions.
 The gentle cleaning and slow drying process resets the orientation of the fibers, letting our DWR perform at its peak.
 If after extended hard use you start seeing a decrease in the DWR's performance around friction points like pack shoulder straps etc, apply a high-end restorer from grangers or nikkiwax.